abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-2/index.md

 ![cumulative flow diagram](./cfd.png)

-The chart above is an example of a CFD, where the x-axis represent the time frame that the chart is visualising the data for.
-The y-axis represent the cummulative number of work units that are in the work flow at the time of measurement.
+The chart above is an example of a CFD, where the x-axis represents the time frame that the chart is visualising the data for.
+The y-axis represents the cumulative number of work units that are in the work flow at the time of measurement.

 The cumulative flow diagram is also a crucial Kanban analytics tool and provides an overview of the current state of your project.